About the Test

 |Infant (2 months to 1 year)||9.5 to 13 g/dL|

-While these provide an example of a potential reference range, any person’s results are only considered abnormal based on the range used by the specific laboratory that performed the test.
+While these provide an example of a potential reference range, your results are only considered abnormal based on the range used by the specific laboratory that performed the test.

-Because hemoglobin is affected by many factors, it is important that you discuss your results with your provider if you have any concerns about your results.
+Because hemoglobin is affected by many factors, it is important that you discuss your results with your provider if you have any concerns.
 Only your doctor can clarify if your hemoglobin test results are normal for your situation.

 If hemoglobin levels are low, it can be a sign of anemia.
 There are many potential causes of anemia including blood loss, nutritional deficiencies, and many other conditions.